bonfire-networks/needle/README.md

 ```

 > As you can see, it's pretty similar to defining a regular migration, except you use `create_pointable_table` and
 `drop_pointable_table`.
-Notice that our sentinel ULID makes an appearance again here.
+Notice that our sentinel UID makes an appearance again here.
 It's *very* important that these match what we declared in the schema.

 ### Mixins